Exceptional surgeries on alternating knots: Procedures for Computer-aided calculations

 \subsection{Computation environments and verifying computations}

 As we have seen in the previous subsection, the code \texttt{fef.py} computes recursively with respect to the number of cusps.
 Usually, for each augmented circle of our links generated as explained in \S \ref{sec.symmetry}, there are 2 or 3 surgery slopes of parabolic length less than 6.
 In the worst case, there are about $18,000$ manifolds to investigate for a single link.
 In this case, it takes about 51 hours on a single CPU of TSUBAME (The computational ability of a single CPU of TSUBAME is comparable to that of a standard personal computer).
 Since there are 30404 links, we need high-spec machine.
 The second author was able to access "TSUBAME", the super-computer of Tokyo Institute of Technology.
 See the website \cite{TSUBAME.web} of TSUBAME for a basic information, \cite{TSUBAME1} for a brief survey, and \cite{TSUBAME2} for a detailed exposition.
 Roughly speaking, on TSUBAME, one can use many machines at the same time.
 Although generally, to use parallel computation effectively we need some work, in our case, the situation itself is totally parallel, that is, we need to investigate each link independently.
 Thus we can use TSUBAME effectively.
-In practice, we ``rent" 64 machines from TSUBAME, and then it took a week to prove Theorem \ref{MainThm}.
+In practice, we ``rented" 64 machines from TSUBAME, and then it took a week to prove Theorem \ref{MainThm}.

-\begin{proof}[Proof of Lemma \ref{lem44}] Let $L$ be one of the 30404 augment links in $S^3$ obtained in Lemma \ref{lem43}, and $K$ an alternating knot obtained by a Dehn surgery on $L$ such that the surgery corresponds to twisting along the unknotted components of $L$.
+\begin{proof}[Proof of Lemma \ref{lem44}] Let $L$ be one of the 30404 augmented links in $S^3$ obtained in Lemma \ref{lem43}, and $K$ an alternating knot obtained by a Dehn surgery on $L$ such that the surgery corresponds to twisting along the unknotted components of $L$.
 By construction, $K$ has a reduced alternating diagram with twist number at least $6$, and so it is not a torus knot of type $(2,p)$.
 This implies that $K$ is hyperbolic by \cite{Menasco1984}.

-We show that $K$ admits no non-trivial exceptional surgeries by running our code \texttt{fef.py} on TSUBAME for the triangulation files of the 30404 augment links obtained by the codes \texttt{twistLink.py}'s.
+We show that $K$ admits no non-trivial exceptional surgeries by running our code \texttt{fef.py} on TSUBAME for the triangulation files of the 30404 augmented links obtained by the files \texttt{twistLink.py}'s.

 On TSUBAME, we need to know a specified command to run it.
 The command we used is